 It seems clear now that Ireland has ceased to be a country and has become rather a poster child for every Liberal crackpot notion and intellectual fashion.
 Let three recent examples suffice.

 This week Leo Varadkar is on the cover of Time magazine, looking like the generic leader of…well, take your pick of any country.
 The Time cover doesn’t give you many clues.
 The pithy headline reads “An Island at the Centre of the World”.
-Presumably a play on the title An Island at the Top of the Word which, to the best of my recollection, is a 1974 Disney adventure in which Edwardian explorers discover a perfectly preserved Viking civilisation somewhere in the Arctic Circle.
-Somewhat ironic then?
-What is rare is beautiful, we were told in school.
+Evoking a sense of Irish exceptionalism on the one hand and national dissolution on the other.
+What is rare is beautiful, so the saying goes.
 But little about modern Ireland, good or bad, seems rare or novel.
 Indeed the Time magazine headline tips the reader off in advance that Ireland is everywhere and nowhere.

 Why is Leo Varadkar on the cover of Time magazine anyway?
 Not for anything he has achieved surely but because the international media are fascinated by the fact that Ireland has an “openly gay and half-Indian” Taoiseach.
 It is all he will ever be to them.
 It is all he will ever be remembered for.
 He has become a symbol and he seems quite happy to play that buffoonish part.
 So when Leo tells us that Ireland is to be “a light unto the world” in the age of Brexit, he means it in the light of that symbolism.

 Ireland is the poster child for Liberalism, for openness, for global capitalism.